uvacw/py-examples/README.md

 In this repo, we share python scripts and snippets for teaching and research in communication science.
 More to come soon.
+The example program I inserted here (download20130805.py) reads a list of URLs, downloads them, strips non-necessary elements, counts how often certain expressions are used on these webpages, saves the pages, and puts the output in a table.
+This example actually has been used by a student to collect data for her master thesis.